Mick Carter: Storylines

 Mick and Stan's relationship starts to thaw, annoying Shirley.
 Mick attempts to reunite Shirley with her estranged son, Dean Wicks (Matt Di Angelo), with little success.
 Tina refers to the incident involving a young Mick in the bathtub, citing the event as happening after their mother left.
 This confuses Mick, and he concludes that it was Stan who tried to kill him and attacks him, prompting Shirley to admit that she had attempted to drown him.
 Phil Mitchell (Steve McFadden) finds out from Shirley that Mick is actually her son, his father is a man named Andy and her mother Sylvie Carter (Linda Marlowe) concealed the pregnancy and brought Mick up as her and Stan's son.
 Shirley warns Phil not to tell Mick.
-Despite not being able to swim and having a phobia of water, Mick signs up to a sponsored swim in aid of his friend Billy Mitchell's (Perry Fenwick) young daughter, Janet Mitchell (Grace), who has Down's syndrome.
+Despite not being able to swim and having a phobia of water, Mick signs up to a sponsored swim in aid of his friend Billy Mitchell's (Perry Fenwick) young daughter, Janet Mitchell (Grace), who has Down syndrome.
 He starts to learn at the local swimming pool, and confesses his fear to his friend, Ian Beale (Adam Woodyatt).
 Ian helps him overcome this fear and he makes progress.
 Linda tells Mick she wants another baby after she realises her children are too old to require her constant attention.
 Mick convinces Linda that this is not a good idea, but proposes to her, as they are not actually married, though their families think they are.
 Linda turns down the proposal, liking things as they are, and then she finds out that Dean has overheard this conversation.

 Mick successfully completes his swim for charity, but on his way home, he sees Ian talking to Rainie Cross (Tanya Franks) through the window of Ian's car.
 Mick pulls up behind them but Ian drives away, so Rainie, a prostitute, propositions Mick.
 He says he is not interested, and then the police arrive.
 Rainie claims Mick is a regular punter, so he is arrested for soliciting.
 Later, Ian explains that he had sex with Rainie on the night his daughter Lucy Beale (Hetti Bywater) was murdered (see Who Killed Lucy Beale?), so Mick agrees not to tell anyone, though he is forced to tell Linda when she receives a call from his solicitor.
 Cora Cross (Ann Mitchell) overhears this and supports Linda at the court.
 Mick pleads guilty, and Cora discovers that the prostitute is her daughter.
 She reveals Mick's alleged crime to everyone in The Queen Vic.
 Linda hates that Mick has put Ian before his own family, so Mick resolves to make Ian tell the truth to his partner Denise Fox (Diane Parish).